Sex & Gender in Morocco

 Sex & Gender In Morocco

-In Morocco, male/female relationships are patterned differently than in western countries because gender roles are much more fixed.
+, male/female relationships are patterned differently than in western countries because gender roles are much more fixed.
 Family is the center of life in Morocco therefore it is not surprising that each sex has expectations that tie-in with raising children.
+Morocco

 In more traditional areas of the country and in some of the larger cities, women are also not supposed to smoke, travel alone or without parental consent, or be unaccompanied late at night.

-Considering Morocco’s history, its occupation by the French and Portuguese, the country has become a melange of the novella (new) and the old.
-European contemporary influences on Moroccan traditional architecture, cuisine, fashion, film, music and decoration are leading the way to a new Morocco!
+’s history, its occupation by the French and Portuguese, the country has become a melange of the novella (new) and the old.
+European contemporary influences on Moroccan traditional architecture, cuisine, fashion, film, music and decoration are leading the way to a new Morocco !
 The combination of these factors and increased tourism to this wonderful country has created a new world view which has been coined a Moroccocracy.
 By definition a Moroccacracy is the description of a 21st Century Morocco that has risen to take on democratic ideologies in its social and political culture and opened the door for a larger conversation with its European neighbors and American friends.
+Morocco

 For the most part Moroccans are incredibly open-minded, especially in cities where tourism is common (Marrakesh, Casablanca, Fes, Essouaria, Rabat, Meknes, and Ouarzazate) and you will find it quite easy to have conversations with locals (in souks and hotels) about world politics, the cultural and historical traditions of Morocco and the economy.
 Moroccans who work in the tourism industry and in the souks tend to be multi-lingual and up to date on world politics.
 If you are a person who enjoys conversation during your travels you will find the opportunity to discuss many things within the souks and markets while you are shopping and being offered the traditional hospitality of mint tea.